 6. Transport Shock

 Disturbance can turn leaves brown.
-If you frequently move the plant from one place to another, you need to be prepared for at least some leaves turning brown.
+If you frequently move the plant from one place to another, you must be prepared for at least some leaves turning brown.

-Instead of aggravating the plant, make sure you put it in the right place on the first few tries.
+Instead of aggravating the plant, ensure you put it in the right place on the first few tries.

 7. Spider Mites

 Spider mites are also a culprit behind brown leaves.
 These pesky pests attack both indoor and outdoor plants frequently.